PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Exists notifications in number of journals about people who scam, i.e. by pretending themselves as victims relatives (or victims of those relatives) and in return want money.
+* Exists notifications in number of journals about people who scam, i.e. by pretending themselves as relatives of victims (or victims of those relatives) and in return want money.
 Article does not specify details about a situation.
 ```

 ```